fmidev/smartmet-tools-grid/doc/grid-support.md

 ### <span id="chapter-6-3-2"></span>6.3.2 Documentation

-The configuration of the grid engine is described in the “grid-engine.pdf” document.
+The configuration of the grid engine is described in the <a href="https://github.com/fmidev/smartmet-engine-grid/blob/master/doc/grid-engine.md">“grid-engine” </a>document.

 <hr/>